MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-control.md

  **SharePoint Files:** Upload, view, pin/unpin, and share files with members of a record so that you can search, reference, and edit relevant artifacts in a centralized location backed by SharePoint.

  > [!NOTE]
- > By configuring and using the various M365 capabilities of Collaboration Controls mentioned above, you are granting permission for user data to pass through the Graph API and agreeing to [Microsoft API terms of Use](/legal/microsoft-apis/terms-of-use?context=graph%2Fcontext).
+ > By configuring and using the various Microsoft 365 capabilities of Collaboration Controls mentioned above,' granting permission for user data to pass through the Graph API and agreeing to [Microsoft API terms of Use](/legal/microsoft-apis/terms-of-use?context=graph%2Fcontext).
 To learn more about Graph APIs, go to [this link](/graph/overview)

 ## Install collaboration controls